telerik/blazor-docs/components/calendar/overview.md

 ---
 title: Overview
 page_title: Calendar Overview
-description: Overview of the Calendar for Blazor.
+description: Discover the Calendar component for Blazor by checking the examples, and learn about its key features.
 slug: components/calendar/overview
 tags: telerik,blazor,calendar,overview
 published: True